db

 All database methods can use default db pool or any other available db pool by using pool: name in the options.
 If not specified, then default db pool is used, none is default if no -db-pool config parameter specified in the command line or the config file.

-Even if the specified pool does not exist, the default pool will be returned, this allows to pre-confgure the app with different pools in the code and enable or disable any particular pool at any time.
+Even if the specified pool does not exist, the default pool will be returned, this allows to pre-configure the app with different pools in the code and enable or disable any particular pool at any time.

 To use PostgreSQL db pool to get a record and update the current pool:

-db.get("bk_user", { login: "123" }, { pool: "pg" }, (err, row) => {
+db.get("users", { login: "123" }, { pool: "pg" }, (err, row) => {

-if (row) db.update("bk_user", row);
+if (row) {

 });

-const user = await db.aget("bk_user", { login: "123" });
+const { data } = await db.aget("users", { login: "123" });

 Most database pools can be configured with options min and max for number of connections to be maintained, so no overload will happen and keep warm connection for faster responses.
-Even for DynamoDB which uses HTTPS this can be configured without hitting provisioned limits which will return an error but put extra requests into the waiting queue and execute once some requests finished.

 db-pg-pool-max = 100

-db-dynamodb-pool-max = 100
+db-sqlite-pool-max = 100

 The following databases are supported with the basic db methods: Sqlite, PostgreSQL, DynamoDB, Elasticsearch